“The passionate team who has helped inspired, guide and made beautiful harp journey’s possible for many. “

 Cindy Yan is a well sought-after violinist for her excellent well-rounded experience in Solo Recital, Orchestra and Chamber works.
 Ms. Yan graduated from the Shanghai Conservatory of Music, China and obtained her Master’s Degree in Music from Massey Conservatorium of Music in New Zealand.

 Jia Hui also has a natural inclination for the stage.
 Having learnt ballet, music and drama, she is a well rounded performer that exudes charisma and charm.
 She has performed in multiple types of events, starting from school recitals and concerts, to performing at weddings and being part of charity gala events.
-She translates her love for performance and experiences into building up the next generation of musicians, sharing her love for the Harp through music.
+She translates her love for performance and experiences into building up the next generation of musicians, sharing her love for the Harp through teaching.

 Siew Yee obtained her Music Degree from the University Conservatoire, UPM majoring in Contemporary Piano.
 After graduating and starting her career with Cempaka Performing Arts Company (CPAC), she took interest in the harp programme in Cempaka Schools.
 She started to learn the harp under CPAC’s Harp Director and renowned harpist, Katryna Tan.

 Siew Yee heads the Harp Programme and conducts harp lessons for young harpists.
 Over her harp journey experience, she has participated and performed in harp congress and harp festivals in Malaysia, Singapore, France and Hong Kong.

 Zhe Zhen has been working as a music instructor in Cempaka Performing Arts Company (CPAC) since 2007.
 She found her passion for the harp and decided to pursue it under the harp programme in Cempaka Schools.
 She learned under Katryna Tan, a world-renowned harpist and also the Harp Director in CPAC.